computational-psychology/hrl/README.md

   documentation.
 - Running 'hrl-util' at the command line without any arguments will display another introductory help file, overviewing the various scripts that can be run via hrl-util.
+- Example experiments using HRL can be found in the [templates repository](https://github.com/computational-psychology/template_experiment).
+This is a good place to start for beginners using HRL.
 - A heavily documented example experiment is available under examples/sacha.
-Beginning with a copy of examples/sacha is recommended for first time users who wish to code a new experiment.

 ##### Calibration #####

 - HRL comes with scripts for developing a gamma correction Lookup Table (LUT) as well as various tests for calibrating the scientific hardware.
-Currently these are deprecated and will be updated soon.